 The concept of radiance can also be applied to light sources.
 Here, one takes the optical intensity at the light source itself – for example, at an optical aperture through which the light is emitted – and the angular distribution of the emitted light.
 The resulting radiance – which is generally a function of position and angular direction – indicates how much light a detector, placed in a certain direction, will see.
 However, that is not the only way of using that concept, as shown in the following.

-Relation between Radiance of Sources and Radiance at Detector
+Relation between Radiance of Sources and Radiance at a Detector

 We now consider the relation between the radiance of a light source and the radiance arriving at some detectable surface after propagation through free space.